eduardavelho/next-meta/README.md

 # A static data management layer for Next.js

 This package provides a better programming experience for using NetlifyCMS with Next.js.
-Also, it provides tools to manage assets (images, icons, manifests) and page headers.
+Also, it provides tools to manage assets (images, icons, manifests) and HTML metadata.
 Please refer to this [project](https://github.com/egvelho/next-material-netlify-cms-blog) for some usage examples.

 # What is inside the box?

 * Generate PWA icons based on a single SVG file;
 * Improved programming experience for NetlifyCMS and Next.js;
-* Component with sensible defaults for page header metadata;
+* Components with sensible defaults for HTML metadata;
 * Tools for handling JSON files.

 # A blog post example